Parliament of Scotland: Origins

-The Scottish parliament evolved during the Middle Ages from the King's Council.
+The Scottish Parliament evolved during the Middle Ages from the King's Council.
 It is perhaps first identifiable as a parliament in 1235, described as a "colloquium" and already with a political and judicial role.
 In 1296 we have the first mention of burgh representatives taking part in decision making.
 By the early 14th century, the attendance of knights and freeholders had become important, and Robert the Bruce began regularly calling burgh commissioners to his Parliament.
 Consisting of The Three Estates – of clerics, lay tenants-in-chief and burgh commissioners – sitting in a single chamber, the Scottish parliament acquired significant powers over particular issues.
 Most obviously it was needed for consent for taxation (although taxation was only raised irregularly in Scotland in the medieval period), but it also had a strong influence over justice, foreign policy, war, and all manner of other legislation, whether political, ecclesiastical, social or economic.
 Parliamentary business was also carried out by "sister" institutions, before c.
 1500 by General Council and thereafter by the Convention of Estates.
 These could carry out much business also dealt with by Parliament – taxation, legislation and policy-making – but lacked the ultimate authority of a full parliament.
 The Scottish parliament met in a number of different locations throughout its history.
 In addition to Edinburgh, meetings were held in Perth, Stirling, St Andrews, Dundee, Linlithgow, Dunfermline, Glasgow, Aberdeen, Inverness and Berwick-upon-Tweed.

+Personnel within Parliament

 Lord Chancellor

 The Lord Chancellor was the presiding officer of the Parliament of Scotland, as was the case in the English House of Lords.
-As the Lord Chancellor was also the principal Officer of State, the Keeper of the Great Seal, and a judge of the College of Justice, the office never developed into a parliamentary office similar in nature to that of the Speaker of the House of Commons in England.
+As the Lord Chancellor was also the principal Officer of State, the Keeper of the Great Seal, the presiding officer of the Privy Council, and a judge of the College of Justice, the office never developed into a parliamentary office similar in nature to that of the Speaker of the House of Commons in England.
 An act of 1428 which created a "common speaker" proved abortive, and the Lord Chancellor remained the presiding officer.
 Until 1603 the Lord Chancellor presided in the presence of the monarch, and their role was largely procedural, with debate conducted through him.
 In the absence of the monarch after the Union of the Crowns in 1603, Parliament was presided over by the Lord Chancellor in the presence of the Lord High Commissioner.
 In 1638 the Covenanters replaced the Lord Chancellor with a President of the Parliament chosen by the members.
-After the Restoration, the Lord Chancellor was made ex-officio president of the parliament (now reflected in the Scottish Parliament by the election of a presiding officer), his functions including the formulation of questions and putting them to the vote.
+After the Restoration, the Lord Chancellor was made ex-officio president of the parliament, his functions including the formulation of questions and putting them to the vote.